MilkCoder26/backupTools-powershell/Readme.md

-# BackupTools
+# BackupTool

-**BackupTools** is a simple, user-friendly disk backup utility for Windows.
+**BackupTool** is a simple, user-friendly disk backup utility for Windows.
 It allows non-technical users to perform complete, incremental, differential, or dry-run backups of a disk or folder using a graphical interface, while relying on the robustness of **RoboCopy** in the background.

 The tool is designed to be: